LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/messaging-quick-start.md

 ## Steps 4: Send and receive web messages

 Load the website that you inserted your Web Tag into.
 If you’ve successfully completed Steps 1-3, the engagement button that you selected in Step 3 will appear.
 Click on the engagement button and send a message.
-The message will appear in LiveEngage.
+The message will appear in the Conversational Cloud.
 Clicking "Accept" will allow you to respond.

 {: .notice}
 **NOTE**: In this setup, every agent will receive all messages.
 To learn more about advanced messaging configuration and routing for your account, click here.
 Please see [this document](https://knowledge.liveperson.com/getting-started-getting-started-with-messaging.html).